Manteezs/Manteezs/README.md

 ### Heyo!
-Welcome to my humble abode
+🏠 Welcome to my humble abode
 <br><br>
-On this page, you'll discover projects and repositories related to web Development, bioinformatics, and more!
+💻 On this page, you'll discover projects and repositories related to web Development, bioinformatics, and more!
 <br><br>
-Check out my portfolio webpage here:
+📜 Check out my portfolio webpage here, where you can view my work and active projects: